-Marriage linked to better survival in middle ageJanuary 10th, 2013 in Health /
+Marriage linked to better survival in middle ageJanuary 10, 2013 in Medicine & Health / Health

 Could marriage, and associated companionship, be one key to a longer life?
 According to new research, not having a permanent partner, or spouse, during midlife is linked to a higher risk of premature death during those midlife years.
 The work, by Dr. Ilene Siegler and colleagues from Duke University Medical Center in the US, is published online in Springer's journal Annals of Behavioral Medicine.